-- a) Blasting activities must be measured and assessed in accordance with Appendix J of Australian Standard AS 2187-2:2006 "Explosives Storage and use Part 2: Use of explosives" with: - i. ground vibration levels for control of damage to structures not exceeding 5mm/s as detailed in Table J4.5(A) [insert table] in Annexure B-3; and - ii. airblast levels not exceeding the limits described in Section J5.4 of that Standard. - b) All blasting (excluding production blasting) is restricted to occurring between the hours of 09.00am to 175.00pm, Monday to Friday.
+- a) Blasting activities must be measured and assessed in accordance with Appendix J of Australian Standard AS 2187-2:2006 "Explosives - Storage and use Part 2: Use of explosives" with: - i. ground vibration levels for control of damage to structures not exceeding 5mm/s as detailed in Table J4.5(A) (provided below) [insert table] in Annexure B-3; and - ii. airblast levels not exceeding the limits described in Section J5.4 of that Standard (provided below).